Admission to Oregon State University

 CLEP

-Nondegree Status
+Nondegree Admission

 Nondegree enrollment status is designed for students who want to take courses but do not want to pursue a degree.
 In some instances, nondegree students might not meet regular admission requirements.
 Nondegree students are part-time students who are expected to enroll in no more than 8 credits a term.
 Students who want to enroll for more than 8 credits a term must apply for regular admission.